projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

    * - :kbd:`--part_info <part_info_name>`
      - Set guest partition info path.

-   * - :kbd:`--ptdev_no_reset`
-     - Disable reset check for pci device.
-       When assigning a PCI device as a passthrough device, we will reset it first to get it to a valid device state.
-So if the device doesn't have the reset capability, the passthrough will fail.
-The PCI device reset can be disabled using this option.

    * - :kbd:`-r, --ramdisk <ramdisk_image_path>`
      - Set the ramdisk (full path) for the User VM.
 The maximum length is 1023.
        The supported ramdisk format depends on your User VM kernel configuration.